ThoughtWorksInc/template.scala/README.md

 ## Recursive template functions

-Template functions can be recursive, as long as the number of calls are finite and can be determinated at compile-time.
+Template functions can be recursive, as long as the number of calls are finite and can be determined at compile-time.

 The following code creates a heterogeneous list.